dhruv4115/Portify/docs/PHASE_PROMPTS/day-2-dev-A.md

 > ## Today's headline
 > **`ProjectionEngine` (D2-A3) is your first task, not your third.** Dev C's controllers and
 > Dev A's own Day-3 valuation both queue behind it.
 It has no dependencies beyond
-> `portfolio-common`, deliberately, so nothing can block it.
+> `common/`, deliberately, so nothing can block it.

 **Read first:** `/CLAUDE.md` · `/docs/PLAN.md` §5 (**essential**) · `/docs/REFERENCE_DESIGN.md`
 §3 · `/docs/DECISIONS/0002-transaction-centric-model.md` · `/docs/TEST_PLAN.md` §4.